 Individuals with ID and volunteers will complete a form about their hobbies, interests and availability.
 Individuals with ID will provide information about what activities they would like support to attend or what they would like to obtain from the befriending relationship (e.g. emotional support).
 Based on this information, participants with ID will be matched to a volunteer that can accommodate the person's interests.
 The volunteering coordinator will then arrange a face to face meeting at week 1 (+/- 7days) where the pair will be introduced to each other.
 Following this, both parties can decide whether to continue.
 If they agree, then the pair will continue to meet on their own; if they decide that the pairing is unsuitable, they will be re-matched.
-Once the pair has met on their own on at least one occasion, further re-matching will not be offered even if the volunteer drops out subsequently.
-If the volunteer fails to turn up to their first session, then the individual will be matched to another volunteer, or if the individual with ID does not attend, then the volunteer will be matched to another individual.
+If the volunteer drops out of the relationship once it has become established, the individual with intellectual disability will be re-matched with another volunteer if it is possible to do so.
+Likewise, if the individual with intellectual disability drops out, then the volunteer will be re-matched with another person with intellectual disability if this occurs within the recruitment period of the study.
 The pair will be asked to agree/sign a contract of conduct, which describes the boundaries of the relationship, how both parties should be treated, and circumstances that could lead to the termination of the relationship (e.g. abuse towards the volunteer or safeguarding issues).
 The volunteering coordinator will arrange a face to face meeting after six weeks (+/- 7days) to monitor the progress of the relationship.
 The pair will then be contacted by phone every four weeks by the volunteer coordinator, who will attempt to resolve any disputes or difficulties that may be encountered in the relationship.
 If the individual with ID has a carer, he or she will also be contacted every four weeks to obtain feedback about the relationship and to identify any potential concerns.
-A further meeting will be held at the end of the six months (week 24 +/-7days) to obtain general feedback about the befriending intervention, to discuss ending the relationship and to support the individual with ID with coming to terms with the ending. expected that the pair will meet for a minimum of six months but there is no limit on how long the relationship may last.
-The pair may continue their relationship if they wish after the six month period.
+A further meeting will be held at the end of the six months (week 24 +/- 7days) to obtain general feedback about the befriending intervention, to discuss ending the relationship and to support the individual with ID with coming to terms with the ending.
+It is expected that the pair will meet for a minimum of six months but there is no limit on how long the relationship may last.
+The pair may continue their relationship if they wish after the six month period depending on existing arrangements within the befriending schemes.
 Both befriending services currently support short and long term relationships.